ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

 ## Configure Symantec DLP
-This integration with Symantec DLP works by querying a DLP Saved Report for Incidents.
-When the saved report results are retrieved, any Incident which does not have a value for the `resilient_incident_id` custom attribute is imported into Resilient.
-Afterward, the `resilient_incident_id` custom DLP attribute will be filled in with the new Resilient Incident ID.
-This Saved Report can be customized to specify which Incidents should be imported to Resilient.
+This integration with Symantec DLP works by querying a DLP Saved Report for incidents.
+When the saved report results are retrieved, any incident which does not have a value for the `resilient_incident_id` custom attribute is imported into Resilient.
+Afterward, the `resilient_incident_id` custom DLP attribute will be filled in with the new Resilient incident ID.
+This Saved Report can be customized to specify which incidents should be imported to the Resilient platform.

 To setup a basic Saved Report for the integration follow these high level steps:
-* Login to Symantec DLP and navagate to the Incidents View
+* Login to Symantec DLP and navagate to the incidents View
-* View any existing report such as `Endpoint Incidents - All`
+* View any existing report such as `Endpoint incidents - All`
 * Apply filtering rules as needed by your Org
 * Include an additional filter to be done on the `resilient_incident_id` where the value `Is Unassigned`
 * Click `Save As` and name your new report